 “In addition to just being a nuisance, [fleas] can actually cause harm and disease as well,” says Brenda Stevens, DVM, a clinical associate professor in North Carolina State’s College of Veterinary Medicine.

 “[They] can be life-threatening.”

 Even if you’ve obliterated all the fleas on your pets, you’re not finished.
 Adult female fleas can lay 25-40 eggs a day.
 That's up to 2,000 in their lifetime.
 These eggs quickly drop off into places your pet hangs around.
-Think carpets, furniture, kennels, cat boxes and beds.
-Those eggs hatch into larvae in a few days and become full-fledged, bitey little adult fleas a couple of weeks later.
+Think carpets, furniture, kennels, cat boxes, and beds.
+Those eggs hatch into larvae in a few days and become full-fledged, biting adult fleas a couple of weeks later.